-MROC typically organises 2 or 3 Greenlaning events each year.
+MROC typically organises 2 or 3 Green laning events each year.
 They normally take place within a radius of approx. 100 miles of Birmingham.
-A couple of areas covered in the past have included North Derbyshire, Shropshire & Warwickshire & involved some fantastic lanes & scenery.
+As examples, a couple of areas covered in the past have included North Derbyshire, Shropshire & Warwickshire & involved some fantastic lanes & scenery.

 Do you organise Pay and Play days?

-The Club does NOT normally organise these directly as the sites available are usually well advertised & easily contacted by members directly & will allow virtually anyone with an off-roader to turn up on the day – as individuals or a group.
-However, we know some club members do get together themselves & arrange visits to local Pay & Play sites such as Avon Dassett, Sibbertoft etc - either on their own or with friends.
+MROC does NOT normally organise these directly as the sites available are usually well advertised & easily contacted by members directly & will allow virtually anyone with an off-roader to turn up on the day – as individuals or a group.
+However, we know club members arrange visits to local Pay & Play sites such as Avon Dassett, Sibbertoft etc - either on their own or with friends.

 The Club does organise what we call a Driver Training day maybe once per year as a more disciplined approach to learning a little about how to drive your 4x4 off-road.
 At these, we have experienced drivers available to provide guidance & the event is marshalled to ensure minimal chance of accidents / vehicle damage due to driver exuberance etc !
 This event is usually mid-year, when more consistent weather is likely & is open to non-members & even non Land Rover 4x4s.

 Any social events?

-We hold combined trials & social events at Eastnor Castle (Near Ledbury) typically twice a year – Spring & Autumn.
+We hold combined off-road trials & social events at Eastnor Castle (Near Ledbury, Herefordshire) typically twice a year – Spring & Autumn.
 Many people camp or caravan overnight or longer & we usually have caterers selling food & drink during the day & evening.